REPUBLICAN ‘REFORMOCONS’ CAN’T FACE

 workers' desperate effort to stick together as they look

-o weeks or months without pay -or, perhaps,
+ahead to weeks or months without pay -or, perhaps,

 a future without a job.
 Global competition is making